 Suitably-sized vent holes.
-The photo shows how large structural hollow section members should have suitablysized vent holes, as well as holes on the opposite side.
+The photo shows how large structural hollow section members should have suitablysized vent holes, as well as holes on the SHS leg, create internal flow by venting the main RHS member in appropriate places, as per the photo.